Penetanguishene: Tourism and sights

 The historic naval and military base (now called Discovery Harbour) near Penetanguishene is open to visitors.
 There are reconstructed buildings from the historic Penetanguishene Naval Yard and two replica sailing ships from the 1812 period, HMS Bee and HMS Tecumseth (c.
 1994).
 The ships no longer sail with passengers but they may be visited in the harbour.
 The original HMS Tecumseth was raised in 1953 and preserved at a nearby display area.

 The King's Wharf Theatre located at Discovery Harbour has a programme of popular plays and musicals every summer.

 There are two notable and historic churches located in Penetanguishene.
 The oldest is St. James on-the-Lines, a small wooden Anglican church built in 1836 to serve the military garrison and civilian population.
 The most prominent is the large limestone Roman Catholic church named St. Anne's.
-Originally named "Ste Anne's Jesuit Memorial Church: Canadian National Shrine", it is sometimes referred to today as the "Cathedral of the North".
-The Church was constructed between 1886 and 1902 by pastor Theophile Francis Laboureau.
+Originally named "Ste-Anne's Jesuit Memorial Church: Canadian National Shrine", it is sometimes referred to today as the "Cathedral of the North".
+The Church was constructed between 1886 and 1902 by pastor Théophile François Laboureau.
 Laboureau secured major funding for the church from the Bishops of Rouen and Normandy in France as well as the governments of England, France and the United States.
 As it serves a bilingual Catholic community, services are held in both French and English.

 Education

-Penetanguishene has five different school boards within its limits — the publicly funded English board (Simcoe County District School Board), which runs James Keating Elementary School; the French Catholic School Board Conseil scolaire de district catholique Centre-Sud, which operates École élémentaire catholique Saint-Louis; the Public French School Board, the Conseil scolaire Viamonde and the English Catholic School Board.
+Penetanguishene has five different school boards within its limits — the publicly funded English board (Simcoe County District School Board), which runs James Keating Elementary School; the French Catholic School Board Conseil scolaire de district catholique Centre-Sud, which operates École élémentaire catholique Saint-Louis; the Public French School Board, the Conseil scolaire Viamonde and the Simcoe Muskoka Catholic District School Board (English).
 The town is also home to the province's last remaining Protestant Separate school board, Penetanguishene Protestant Separate School Board.

 From 1995 to 2001, the town was home to a satellite campus of the defunct francophone Collège des Grands-Lacs.